 In 2000 under Rev. Proctor’s administration, Greater Elizabeth’s financial condition was enhanced and the church underwent its most extensive renovations.
 Greater Elizabeth purchased four and a half acres of land, added two private rooms in the foyer of the church, an expanded porch, handicap ramp, pastor's study (which includes bath and shower), baptismal pool, finance room, windows, choir chairs, pews, piano, and a hallway in the rear of the church.
 Rev. Proctor’s advanced vision led to technological updates which included an alarm system, telephone and sound system, computer, copier, and fax machine.

-Even more importantly, the need for several ministries emerged which included the Single’s Ministry, Men's Ministry, Praise Dance Ministry, Women's Ministry, Technical Team Ministry, Pastor's Aide Ministry and the Refuge Ministry.
+Even more importantly, the need for several ministries emerged which included the Single’s Ministry, Men's Ministry, Praise and Worship Ministry, Women's Ministry, Technical Team Ministry, Shepherd’s Care Ministry and the Refuge Ministry.
 These Ministries were added to broaden the spiritual growth of the membership and the community as a whole.

 At that time, the Ministerial Staff consisted of Elder Charles Reddick, but two other licensed ministers were added, Minister Willie Gaines and Minister Kevin Arnold, to help lighten the increasingly growing spiritual needs of the members.
 In 2014 Minister Gannon Williams was added to the Ministerial Staff, Minister Vashon Ransom (2015), Minister Vivian R. Howard in 2016 (ordained Elder Vivian Howard on July 2, 2018), Minister Elizabeth Green and Bishop Vincent Cooper (2017).
-Today the Ministerial Staff consist of Bishop Vincent Cooper, Elder Charles Reddick, Elder Vivian Howard, Minister Elizabeth Green.
+Today the Ministerial Staff consists of Bishop Vincent Cooper, Elder Charles Reddick, Elder Vivian Howard, Minister Elizabeth Green and Minister Vashon Ransom.

 Behind every great pastor is a great pastor's wife and Greater Elizabeth has been blessed to have had some very outstanding First Ladies which include Mother Elizabeth Page, Mother Carrie Jones, Mother Lula Jackson, Mother Carrie Thompson, Mother Hazel Washington, Mother Nina Williams, Mother Silvia Phillips, Mother Betty Proctor and currently, First Lady Tammie Stewart.

-Currently, the following deacons are serving: Deacon Willis McDaniel (Chairman), Deacon Spurgeon Green (Asst.
+Currently, the following Deacons are serving: Deacon Willis McDaniel (Chairman), Deacon Spurgeon Green (Asst.
 Chairman), Deacon Michael Henry (Asst.
-Chairman), Deacon Charlie Robinson, Deacon James Graham, Sr., Deacon Peter Robinson, Deacon Theodore Mack, Deacon Charles Johnson, Deacon Carlester Fryson, Deacon Grenville Hall, and Deacon Simon Howard, Jr. Three Deacons were awarded the status of Deacon Emeritus: Deacon Clyde Brown, Jr., Deacon Charles Reddick, Sr. (Deceased), Deacon Chris Robinson (Deceased) and Deacon Eddie Jenkins (Deceased).
+Chairman), Deacon Charlie Robinson, Deacon James Graham, Sr., Deacon Peter Robinson, Deacon Charles Johnson, Deacon Carlester Fryson, Deacon Grenville Hall, and Deacon Simon Howard, Jr. Three Deacons were awarded the status of Deacon Emeritus: Deacon Clyde Brown, Jr., Deacon Theodore Mack, Deacon Charles Reddick, Sr. (Deceased), Deacon Chris Robinson (Deceased) and Deacon Eddie Jenkins (Deceased).

 No church should be without the loving, caring, wisdom and strength of a God-led Mother's Ministry.
 The following women have served on the Mother’s Board: Mother Carrie Jones, Mother Elize Bell Lewis, Mother Alice Irvin, Mother Christine Mosley, Mother Lessie Robinson, Mother Lettie Campbell, Mother Mary Jane Robinson, Mother Jessie Lee Reddick, and Mother Carrie Thompson.

 In 2011 the following mothers were serving: Mother Rosa Robinson and Mother Doris Hall.
-Through prayerful deliberation and selection Pastor Stewart chose Mothers Julia Jenkins, Alice Fryson, Betty Jackson, Oleather Mack, Jennifer Gaines, Airwinpha Johnson and First Lady Tammie Stewart to establish the Mother's Ministry.
-There has also been the establishment of a Deaconess Ministry whose members are Deaconesses Irma Dassie, Oleather Mack, Angela Huggins, and Barbara Greene.
+Through prayerful deliberation and selection Pastor Stewart chose Mother Julia Jenkins, Mother Alice Fryson, Mother Betty Jackson, Mother Jennifer Gaines, Mother Oleather Mack, Mother Airwinpha Johnson and First Lady Tammie Stewart to establish the Mother's Ministry.
+There was also the establishment of a Deaconess Ministry whose members were Deaconess Irma Dassie, Deaconess Angela Huggins, and Deaconess Barbara Greene.
 In 2017 Mother Shirley Cooper was added to the Mother's Ministry.

-The current Mother Ministry members are First Lady Tammie Stewart, Mother Rosa Robinson, Mother Doris Hall, Mother Julia Jenkins, Mother Oleather Mack, Mother Alice Fryson, Mother Betty Jackson, Mother Airwinpha Johnson, Mother Mary Stewart, and Mother Shirley Cooper.
+The current Mother and Deaconess Ministry members are First Lady Tammie Stewart, Mother Rosa Robinson, Mother Doris Hall, Mother Julia Jenkins, Mother Oleather Mack, Mother Alice Fryson, Mother Betty Jackson, Mother Airwinpha Johnson, Mother Mary Stewart, Mother Shirley Cooper and Deaconess Angela Huggins.